Twitter-fingered Elon Musk just took a shot at the SEC

 So in case you were worried that Musk had changed in any substantial way, don’t worry–he’s still petty.

-Just want to that the Shortseller Enrichment Commission is doing incredible work.
+Just want to say that the Shortseller Enrichment Commission is doing incredible work.
 And the name change is so on point!

 — Elon Musk (@elonmusk) October 4, 2018